 The second one is similar firm in Europe and where we are part of their... we are the lead implementers on SAP for their most important co-transformation project of back office on finance and HR.
 And this is a very large program that has eyes from the top of this bank.
-In fact large program that has eyes from the top of this bank.
-In fact large program that has eyes from the top of this bank.
-In fact, I'm a part of their business chairing committee for this.
+In fact, I'm a part of their business steering committee for this.
 The third large global bank this, and I will later provide an update on some of the pipelines that we spoke about in the past.
 This is a client which is still in pipeline for a large consolidation opportunity.
-They actually gave us a test drive and so we want a piece of work that has several components to it, but the most important component is app modernization and transformation.
+They actually gave us a test drive and so we won a piece of work that has several components to it, but the most important component is app modernization and transformation.